 Scroll down to the recipe card to find the ingredient quantities and recipe instructions.

-- Unsalted butter – Unsalted or Salted Butter: Which is Better for Baking?
+- Unsalted butter – Check out this post on Unsalted or Salted Butter: Which is Better for Baking?

 - Light brown sugar – Dark brown sugar has a more assertive flavor; there are already a lot of big flavors in these bars, so keep things in check by sticking with light brown sugar.
 Learn more: Light Brown Sugar vs Dark Brown Sugar: What’s the Difference?

-- Pecans – You can substitute another nut if you prefer.
+- Pecans – You can substitute with another nut if you prefer.

 - Blueberry preserves – Use a high-quality brand, preferably one with some intact fruit for a nice texture.